The Elder Scrolls V: Skyrim: Setting

-Skyrim is set 200 years after the events of The Elder Scrolls IV: Oblivion, and it is not a direct sequel.
+Skyrim is set 201 years after the events of The Elder Scrolls IV: Oblivion, and it is not a direct sequel.
 Skyrim is a cold and mountainous region in the north of the continent of Tamriel.
 It has traditionally been divided into nine administrative sections, called "holds", each governed by a jarl from a larger town.
 Of these settlements, Solitude, Windhelm, Markarth, Riften, and Whiterun are larger and more powerful.
 The landscape is littered with forts, camps, and ruins, some of which were built by the now-extinct race of the Dwemer, or Dwarves.
 The Nords, one of the human races, view Skyrim as their homeland, though members of other races populate Skyrim as well.
+Most ubiquitous are Dark Elf refugees from the neighboring land of Morrowind, which was devastated by a volcanic eruption; and the Reachmen, a tribal faction of barbaric savages that occupy a large western portion of Skyrim known as the Reach.
+Various Orc strongholds are also located throughout Skyrim, having been allowed to settle in the region at the behest of the Nords.

-Skyrim is a province of the much larger Empire, which comprises most of Tamriel.
+Skyrim is a province of the much larger Empire, which at one point comprised all of Tamriel.
 The Empire has recently fought a war with the elvish Aldmeri Dominion, who believe that they are racially superior to humans.
 While the conflict, known as the Great War, ended in a military stalemate after a hard-fought battle at the imperial capital, the greatly weakened Empire was forced to sign a humiliating peace treaty called the White-Gold Concordat.
+This treaty led to the Dominion annexing the Bosmer province of Valenwood.
+Large parts of Hammerfell, home of the Redguards, was also to be given to the Dominion as part of the Concordat, but the native Redguards promptly seceded from the Empire in response and drove the Dominion out, becoming an inward-looking rogue state.
+The Argonians of the Black Marsh, having lost faith in the Empire as an institution, seceded as well and established their own nationalist faction that took control of Tamriel's southeastern territories.
+By the game's events, the Empire is a vestigial organization which only maintains control over Cyrodiil, Skyrim, and the northwestern province of High Rock.